dmitry-ivanov/laravel-testing-tools/README.md

 #### `emulateProduction()`

-Emulates that application is working at `production` environment:
+Emulate that application is running on the `production` environment:

 ```php
 $this->emulateProduction();